An approximate dual subgradient algorithm for multi-agent non-convex optimization: Problem formulation and preliminaries

 Here, $\Omega_i$ is referred to as the \emph{marginal map} of agent $i$.
-Since $X$ is compact and $f_i$, $g$ are continuous, then $\Omega_i(\xi_i)\neq \emptyset$ in~\eqref{e39} for any $\xi_i\in\Xi_i$.
-In the algorithm we will develop in next section, each agent is required to solve the local optimization problem~\eqref{e39} at each iterate.
-We assume that this problem~\eqref{e39} can be easily solved.
-This is the case for problems of $n=1$, or $f_i$ and $g$ being smooth (the extremum candidates are the critical points of the objective function and isolated corners of the boundaries of the constraint regions) or having some specific structure which allows the use of global optimization methods such as branch and bound algorithms.
-For some $\epsilon > 0$, we define the set-valued map $\Omega_i^{\epsilon} : \Xi_i \rightarrow 2^{X}$ as follows:
+Since $X$ is compact and $f_i$, $g$ are continuous, then $\Omega_i(\xi_i)\neq \emptyset$ in~\eqref{e39} for any $\xi_i\in\Xi'$.
+In the algorithm we will develop in next section, each agent is required to obtain \emph{one} (globally) optimal solution and the optimal value the local optimization problem~\eqref{e39} at each iterate.
+We assume that this can be easily solved, and this is the case for problems of $n=1$, or $f_i$ and $g$ being smooth (the extremum candidates are the critical points of the objective function and isolated corners of the boundaries of the constraint regions) or having some specific structure which allows the use of global optimization methods such as branch and bound algorithms.